 Trams on our network are operated by Tram Operations Limited, a subsidiary of FirstGroup.

-The Mayor of London, Sadiq Khan, has approved £750,000 of TfL funding over the next three years to support the London Borough of Croydon's community recovery activities following the tragic event at Sandilands in November 2016.
+In March 2018, the Mayor of London, Sadiq Khan, approved £750,000 of TfL funding over the next three years to support the London Borough of Croydon's community recovery activities following the tragic event at Sandilands in November 2016.

 The money will support health and social services in New Addington and the surrounding community, where many of those directly or indirectly affected by the tragedy live.